-While researching the article on the Inverted Boulder at Bottom Bay I remembered that a test hole was drilled on the cliff overlooking Bottom Bay Beach.
+While researching the article on the Inverted Boulder at Bottom Bay I remembered that a test hole (well) was drilled on the coral cliff overlooking Bottom Bay Beach.

 Hans Machel told me that John Humphrey was involved in that project.
 I contacted John and he kindly supplied the following information.